John Harrison - Britain's Greatest Horologist?

 Despite our reservations, John Harrison is far and away Britain's most famous timepiece maker.
 We wanted to visit the places he worked and to see the devices he made.
 Some of our tours encompass dozens of places and take months.
 Our Harrison tour took two days to visit just eight places: Wakefield, Leeds, Barrow-upon-Humber, Holborn, the Science Museum, the Royal Observatory, Summit House and Hampstead Parish Church.

 Harrison was born in Foulby near Wakefield in what is now West Yorkshire.
 A house in Doncaster Road bears a blue plaque (above) saying that it is on the location of the former Harrison family home.

 Harrison had a workshop at his house.
 He made clocks while his brothers made bells and bell-frames.
 John's first two clocks were longcases made in 1713 and 1715.
 The movement and faces of both clocks - below left and below middle - now belong to the Worshipful Company of Clockmakers.
 Their collection moved to the Science Museum in 2015.
-These two objects are in the Harrison display case.

 The face and movement from Harrison's third clock, made in 1717, have been put into a more modern casing (above right) which is on display at Nostell Priory near Wakefield, where John Harrison's father was the resident carpenter.
 This is now a National Trust property, open to the public almost every day of the year.